jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 If you added a new :term:`Graph Category`, it will not automatically be used to generate graphs for existing or new controllers.
 You will need to modify the ``<project>/config/controllers.yaml`` file to specify which controllers your new category of graphs should be generated for.
-See :doc:`main_config` for details.
+See :ref:`ln-sierra-tutorial-project-main-config` for details.

 How to Generate Additional Graphs